DE-RSE/de-rse.github.io/en/conf2019/registration.md

 # Registration

-Registration is open until May 20.
-Contributors redeem their voucher first and then select their tickets, please.
+Registration was open until May 20.
+Contributors redeemed their voucher first and then selected their tickets.

-<a href="https://pretix.derse19.uni-jena.de/de-RSE/2019/" class="btn btn-info glyphicon-pencil" target="_blank">Get my ticket! (click here)</a>

-Also book your [accommodation](accommodation.html) in advance please.
+Old: Also book your [accommodation](accommodation.html) in advance please.
 The contingents expire in April and Potsdam is very popular in June.

 ## Prices